 - When building a game, we invent fresh, original puzzles and tasks as well as new technological solutions.
 They might feel difficult in the beginning of a game’s lifespan, but as the games develop, so do the players.
 When a game has run for a year or so, the challenges that used to be hard are already expected and easily solved.

 So, don’t stare too hard at the level of difficulty when choosing a game!

-One last hint: Whichever game you choose, your escape room will always be amazing!
+Whichever game you choose, your escape room experience will always be great!